 Once you choose a great name, you'll want to register it to prevent others from using it.

-Why can't I use the phrase "Dustless Blasting" in my business name?
+Why can't I use "Dustless Blasting" in my business name?

 Remember, you want people to know and learn YOUR business name, not ours.
 When customers are looking for services, or recommending you to others, you want to be at the front of their minds.